-Organisations like IFRRO (International Federation of Reproduction Rights Organisations) and IRRO (Indian Reprographic Rights Organisation) work towards creating a balanced ecosystem for the authors and publishers by encouraging libraries, schools and universities in getting a reprographics license, which helps them comply with copyright laws.
+Organizations like IFRRO (International Federation of Reproduction Rights Organisations) and IRRO (Indian Reprographic Rights Organisation) work towards creating a balanced ecosystem for the authors and publishers by encouraging libraries, schools, and universities in getting a reprographics license, which helps them comply with copyright laws.

 Before reproducing any content, it is necessary for an organization or individual to get a Reprographics License.

 If found guilty of infringement, defaulters could be jailed for six months and fined a minimum of Rs.
 50,000.

 It is high time you did the right thing; avoid committing a punishable offense and get licensed.